 Each diagnostic code has an associated schedule of disability ratings and criteria that is used to determine what disability rating is assigned to you.
 Generally, the VA will use the criteria listed in the diagnostic code when determining your initial rating, as well as any increases (or decreases) as time goes on.

-Understanding VA diagnostic codes may seem insignificant at first glance, but they carry a heavy impact in your rating and disability compensation.
-If you or somebody you know has been denied disability benefits or rated to low, you may need legal assistance.
-Our team of skilled VA disability lawyers can assist in appealing your rating decision and helping you get the benefits you deserve.
-Contact our team at (888) 883-2483 to schedule a free, confidential consultation today.
+Understanding VA diagnostic codes may seem insignificant at first glance, but they carry a heavy impact on your VA disability rating and the disability compensation you receive.
+If you or somebody you know has been denied disability benefits or rated too low, you may need legal assistance.
+Our team of skilled VA disability lawyers at Berry Law can assist in appealing your rating decision and helping you get the benefits you deserve.
+Contact our team at (888) 682-0751 to schedule a free, confidential consultation today.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.